 Mentors and mentees commit to a six-month program and are expected to sustain a monthly connection for that time period.

 Are you an experienced professional with something to offer?
 New to the profession and seeking guidance?
 A new session of MentorMatch begins in Summer 2021.
 We are seeking mentors as well as members who would like to be mentored.
 Find out more about how you can get involved on the OLA MentorMatch page of this website.

 Career Centre @ Super Conference

 The Career Centre at Super Conference is always a very busy place!
-Open over three days of the conference, career centre volunteers conduct mock interviews and critique resumés for conference attendees.
-If you are interested in honing your career-building strategies and interview skills, be sure to visit the Career Centre at Super Conference 2019.
-More information is available on the Events page, and on the Super Conference website.
+Open during the conference, career centre volunteers are available for 1:1 and group meetups with conference attendees.
+If you are interested in honing your career-building strategies and interview skills, be sure to visit the Career Centre at Super Conference 2022.
+More information is available on the Super Conference website.

 Career-Focused Sessions @ Super Conference

-MentorMatch-How does it work Representatives of the Mentoring Committee are actively involved in Super Conference planning.
-Last year’s conference included sessions on everything from being a “new world” librarian through the power of mentoring and managing your online presence,and on to exploring information careers outside of libraries.
-We are very excited about the career-focused sessions planned for Super Conference 2019.
-More information is available on the Events page, and on the Super Conference website.
+Representatives of the Mentoring Committee are actively involved in Super Conference planning for 2022.
+The 2020 conference included sessions on taking a career leap, breaking down barriers, diversity in the workplace, embracing failure, productivity, team building, 9-5?, engagement, leadership development, equity in the workplace and many more.
+We are very excited about the career-focused sessions planned for Super Conference 2022.
+More information is available on the 2021 Super Conference website.

 Career Centre Outreach

 The OLA Mentoring Committee works with university faculties of library and information science and colleges offering library technician programs to offer local sessions customized to the program’s needs, with options for mock interviews and resumé critiquing.
 We are also developing a toolkit to support this popular outreach program.
 If you are interested in setting up an event at your institution, please contact us.